ranitidine (generic name)

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

 Where should I keep my medicine?Keep out of the reach of children.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Store at room temperature between 4 and 25 degrees C (46 and 77 degrees F).
+Do not freeze.
 Protect from light and moisture.
 Keep container tightly closed.
 Throw away any unused medicine after the expiration date.